Skip to content

 • Version: 1.0.7-5-gb83de2d

-The rule script consists of two files: the lua file and the manifest file, both of which must exist at the same time, and the file prefix is the same.
+The rule script consists of two files: a lua file and a manifest file, both of which must exist simultaneously!
+And they must share the same prefix!

-• <rule-name>.lua: This is a rule-judging script, implemented based on lua syntax.
-But it cannot reference or reference standard lua libraries, using only built-in lua libraries and built-in functions.
+• <rule-name>.lua: This is the judgment script for the rule, implemented based on Lua syntax, but it cannot reference or use standard Lua libraries; only built-in Lua libraries and built-in functions can be used.

 Manifest File Field Description

-title Rule header name It is generally named after the function of this rule.
+title Rule Title Generally named after the function of this rule

-desc Description Show and specify the operation results of the rules in words.
+desc Description Displays and explains the operation results of the rule with text

-os_arch Supported operating systems Array type; you can select: "windows" "linux"
+os_arch Supported Operating Systems Array type, options: "windows" "linux"

-scheck built-in rules are in the installation directory rules.d
+scheck built-in rules are located in the rules.d directory under the installation path.

-1、 Write a lua file Create a file named 10001-hostname.lua under the user directory custom.rules.d.
+1. Write a lua file Create a file named 10001-hostname.lua in the user directory custom.rules.d.
 The code is as follows:

 local function check()